eliki-hue/Delani-studio/README.md

 **Project name:** Delani-studio

 **Project description:** The project is about making a portfolio for a fiction studion known as Delani-Studio.
-The portfolia is expected to have all the features provided in the instruction pageo Moringa School week three project
+The portfolia is expected to have all the features provided in the instruction page of Moringa School week three project

 **Author information:** The author of the project is Elijah Kiragu, a student in Moringa.